Travelling the world on points can take on different forms depending on whether it’s a solo undertaking or a group effort.

 As we all know, couples who chase credit card signup bonuses and redeem points for amazing value together… stay together.
-And so in this post, I’d like to go over some optimal strategies specifically for those of you playing the game in “two-player mode” – that is to say, you and a partner are looking to cooperate in order to get as much as possible out of your points.
+With that in mind, here are some optimal strategies specifically for those of you playing the game in “two-player mode” – that is to say, you and a partner are looking to cooperate in order to get as much as possible out of your points.

 In This Post

 - Maximizing Credit Card Referrals